 GEMSTONE TREATMENTS & ENHANCEMENTS

-While all the gemstones used in ICONIC jewelry designs are formed naturally in the earth’s crust, some of these have undergone treatments to improve their appearance.
+While many gemstones used in high-end jewelry designs are formed naturally in the earth’s crust, some of these have undergone treatments to improve their appearance.
 Jewelry professionals also use gemstone treatments to improve durability, color, and clarity.

 Standard gemstone enhancements include heat treatment, fracture filling, irradiation, waxing, dyeing, bleaching, diffusion treatment, polishing, and cutting with the help of gem cutters.